sacua/SHT4x-Rob/README.md

   - **SHT4x_MEASUREMENT_SHORT_MEDIUM_HEAT** :activate heater with 110mW for 0.1s including a medium precision measurement just before deactivation
   - **SHT4x_MEASUREMENT_LONG_LOW_HEAT** :activate heater with 20mW for 1s including a low precision measurement just before deactivation
   - **SHT4x_MEASUREMENT_SHORT_LOW_HEAT** :activate heater with 20mW for 0.1s including a low precision measurement just before deactivation
-  - **errorCheck**: errorCheck = true does the CRC check.
+  - **CRCCheck**: CRCCheck = true does the CRC check.
 Returns false if reading fails or in case of a CRC failure.
                     Equivalent to fast = false in the SHT31 library.

 Note that the call to read() blocks for a serious amount of time.